Visit Iceland in August | What to expect and things to do

 Weather in Iceland in August

-Along with July, August is one of the warmest months of the year here in Iceland.
+Along with July, August is the warmest month of the year here in Iceland.
 The average temperature lurks around 10-15°c but we do have the occasional super warm summer day when the temperature shoots to a whopping 20°c degrees!
+Wow, you can only imagine!

 Expect the occasional rain here and there and the arctic wind might be lingering around, but still, it’s summer so let’s think summer!
-Here, the hours of daylight are quite normal, or 6 hours of day !
+Here, the hours of daylight are quite normal, or approx. 16 hours of day !
 What a bliss.

 What to wear in Iceland in August

 If you like traveling light then august is the right month for you to travel to Iceland.
 Well, not necessarily “light” but we are talking about the lightest as it can get when it comes to Iceland.
-Sweaters, long pants and a coat should be on your packing list… along with a “Lopapeysa” which is the traditional wool sweater, gloves and a nice warm hat.
+You should bring shorts & t-shirts but sweaters, long pants and a coat should also be on your packing list … along with a “Lopapeysa” which is the traditional wool sweater, gloves and a nice warm hat.

-In august, locals still stroll around in only sweaters and jeans but the evening hours could get a bit chillier.
+In august, locals still stroll around in only t-shirts and jeans but the evening hours could get a bit chillier.
+Specially when the sun sets.
 So bring something warm with you.

 Events in Iceland in August